-Domestic sales in the first quarter of this year are lower compared to the same period last year mainly as a result of smaller sales of Plan B butter, which is consistent with an overall decrease in Plan B butter inventories over the previous periods.
+Domestic sales in the second quarter of this year and on a year-to-date basis are lower compared to the same period last year mainly as a result of smaller sales of Plan B butter, which is consistent with an overall decrease in Plan B butter inventories over the previous periods.
 Note that transport and carrying charges, as well as finance costs, continue to be entirely recovered from the marketplace and producers as part of the funding from milk pools.
-Therefore, the impact of domestic activities on total comprehensive income is limited to the difference between domestic sales revenue and cost of goods sold, which has increased as some Plan A butter sold during the quarter had been purchased by the CDC at a price below the support price.
+Therefore, the impact of domestic activities on total comprehensive income is limited to the difference between sales revenue and cost of goods sold, which has increased by \$1.56 million on a year-to-date basis as some Plan A butter sold in the current period had been purchased by the CDC at a price below the support price.